up-to-you/dev_notes/multithreading/lock-mechanics.md

 * `epoch` - the number of rebiase operations performed on object.
 * `Thread id` - current ID of owner (i.e. Thread).

 First of all, the Thread is trying to acquire the lock by using CAS instruction on Object's header `markWord`.
 CAS instruction is trying to set current Thread ID into the `markWord`, if it succeeds - the Object (that represents current Monitor) is biased towards that Thread.
 Biased fast-path locking is JITted, such that no modifications of Object's header are performed.
 NULL instead of Thread ID in `markWord` indicates `anonymously biased` object, which means, that nobody acquired this Monitor.
-The first thread which locks an anonymously biased object - Bias the lock toward that thread, respectively.
+The first thread which locks an anonymously biased object - Biases the lock toward that thread, respectively.
 Algorithm briefly described in `src/hotspot/share/runtime/biasedLocking.hpp : `.

 ```C++
 // The basic observation is that in HotSpot's current fast locking